HanaAyman33/Smart-Parking-System/README.md

-# Smart Parking System
+# Smart Parking System 🚗

-An FPGA-based project implemented in VHDL to simulate an automated parking system.
-It tracks cars entering a gate, detects their presence, and displays the total car count.
+An FPGA-based automated parking system designed to simulate real-world functionality using VHDL.
+This project demonstrates the integration of hardware components with FPGA logic to track car entries, detect motion, and display the total car count in a parking facility.
+The system leverages digital design principles to create an efficient and interactive parking solution.

 ---

-## Features
+## Features 🌟

-- **Button-Controlled Gate**: Simulates gate opening using a button.
+- **Button-Controlled Gate:** Simulates gate opening and closing operations with a tactile button.
-- **Car Detection**: Uses an IR sensor to detect when a car passes through the gate.
+- **Car Detection:** Employs an IR sensor to detect cars as they pass through the gate.
-- **Automatic Gate Closure**: The gate is managed by an SG90 servo motor.
+- **Automatic Gate Closure:** Gate operation is managed seamlessly using an SG90 servo motor.
-- **Car Count Display**: Total number of cars is displayed on a 7-segment display.
+- **Car Count Display:** Real-time car count is displayed on a 7-segment display for easy visualization.

 ---

-## Components Used
+## Components Used 🛠️

-- **FPGA Board**: DE10-Lite
-- **FPGA Board**: DE10-Lite
+- **FPGA Board:** DE10-Lite for implementing VHDL-based logic.
-- **7-Segment Display**: For car count visualization.
+- **7-Segment Display:** Displays the total number of cars in the parking area.
-- **Button**: Simulates gate control.
+- **Button:** Simulates manual gate control.
-- **IR Sensor**: Detects cars passing through the gate.
+- **IR Sensor:** Detects the presence of vehicles passing through the gate.
-- **SG90 Servo Motor**: Controls gate motion.
+- **SG90 Servo Motor:** Handles gate motion automatically.